The Ultimate Eurovision 2023 Betting Guide

 In 2021, the show resumed with 2020’s planned city Rotterdam hosting, although on a much more scaled-down note.

-Last year, Ukraine stormed to victory in the 66th edition of Eurovision in Turin last year with their third triumph in the competition.
+In 2022, Ukraine stormed to victory in the 66th edition of Eurovision in Turin with their third triumph in the competition.
 Kalush Orchestra’s “Stefania” won over the judges, and recorded 631 points.
-Normally, the winner is be given hosting rights, but due to the ongoing Russian invasion of Ukraine, the UK will stage the 2023 competition instead.
-However, Ukraine is hoping to take the reigns in 2024.
+Normally, the winner is given hosting rights, but due to the ongoing Russian invasion of Ukraine, the UK successfully staged the 2023 competition instead in Liverpool.

 Recent Eurovision Winners